richtastic/ff/src/3DR/wiki/app.md

 - DENSE POINTS INIT
 	- all pairwise points accumulated to single file
+		- limit dense points by some corner / range / error limit
+		- limit dense points by image cell grid size [~3x3 = 1/9th resolution]
+			- ie: drop all points within (3/2) pixels away from established points when adding
-	- track points also
+	- track points also ?
+	- P3D location & [patch] normal are initialized by a sum across all pairs [calculated linear solution without need of loading view images]
+		- location: using sum of estimated locations * ABS_a * 1/error
+		- normal: using

 - MAIN REFINEMENT ITERATION:
 	- load ALL P3D from file
-	- load 3 views - prioritize by views with fastest error reduction (how to calculate?)
+	- CHOOSE  - prioritize by views with fastest error reduction (how to calculate?)
+		- load 3 views (proj 3D points + BA)
+		- load 2 views (BA) -

 	- include P3D that are relevant to view grouping (in front, inside viewing angle, not facing different direction, not too far??? [what about BG])
 	- iterate on:
 		- adding/dropping 2D points
 		- projecting 3D points not yet visible in views
 		- BUNDLE ADJUST points & views [points might need some lag on their change, as only max 3 views are used to approx. location]
+	- convert new absolute locations into relative w/ least error relating to old locations
+	- new P3D locations/normals & view ABS transforms =
+		(%OLD) x old  + (%NEW) x new
+		- old error = all view error not including pair_i | new error = pair_i
+		- merged points are same as updated points
+		- added points are added ABSOLUTELY
+		- removed points are only entirely removed if 1 (or less) views now reference it
 	- save update P3D file
-		- keep track of UPDATED | ADDED | REMOVED points

-						- SKELETON:
-							- PERIODICALLY:
-								- SOLVE DENSE LOCAL areas separately
-								- MERGE NEIGHBORHOOD AFTER SIGNIFICANT CHANGES

 	- MIGHT BE THE CASE THAT VIEWS NOT ORIGINALLY PAIRED NOW LIKELY HAVE A PAIR []
 		- keep a lookout for points that might project into view have opportunity to try
-		- or if there are now many 3D points they both share, then add an entry
+		- or if there are now many 3D points they both share, then add an entry [edge?]
+		-

 - TRIANGULATION:
 	- load ALL P3D from file